 Garlic can be planted into frozen ground and usually does well.
 If you are late planting in the fall, it is better to get some garlic planted as it usually grows into nice garlic bulbs, since it is such a hardy plant.

 It was always thought that planting too early is not desirable, because it wastes plant energy by sending up a sprout.
-Many growers are finding that planting in late September in northern states is very desirable, because the garlic will root down and the sprout will pick up chlorophyll from the sun feeding and developing strong roots.
+Many growers are finding that planting in late September in northern states is very desirable because the garlic will root down and the sprout will pick up chlorophyll from the sun feeding and developing strong roots.
 Although the fall green spouts/leaves will die off during the cold winters (in the northern states), they will re-sprout in the spring and grow into wonderful garlic plants.
 We are finding that bulb size can even be larger with an earlier plant date.
 Experiment with your garlic to see if there is a difference.
 We love to hear your results!

 Planting garlic in the spring

 Garlic can be planted in the spring, and it is better than no garlic.
 It does not produce as well, and the harvested bulbs are usually smaller.
-They may only develop into solo garlic without clove development, since it did not go through the cold virilization period.
+They may only develop into solo garlic without clove development since it did not go through the cold virilization period.
 If you are planting in the spring, you could try to put your garlic in the refrigerator for 40 days to replicate winter.
 Different regions may yield different results.

-Good garlic seed is usually very limited in availability in the spring and what is sold in garden centers and big box stores is usually imported from other countries and does not grow well here.
+Good garlic seed is usually very limited in availability in the spring and what is sold in garden centers and big-box stores is usually imported from other countries and does not grow well here.
 We know we tried growing this stuff for 7 unsuccessful years until we found a local garlic farm called “We Grow Garlic”.
 They taught us how to grow garlic and we captured their infectious love for growing garlic.
-Thank you Mike and Karen!
+Thank you, Mike and Karen!

 Planting into Frozen Ground

-Garlic can be planted into frozen ground, but it will be a miserable task.
-Most believe, some garlic is better than no garlic.
+Garlic can be planted into the frozen ground, but it will be a miserable task.
+Most believe some garlic is better than no garlic.
 If you do plant late, it should still grow into a great plant, but it also may not allow the clove sufficient time to initiate its roots and anchor itself in the soil which may result in winter injury and heaving out of the ground in the spring.
 Many, many garlic growers plant late successfully, so give it a try.
-Try to soak your cloves for a faster rooting, and mulch the garlic well for better success rate.
+Try to soak your cloves for faster rooting, and mulch the garlic well for a better success rate.